Sports in Florida: Basketball

 Before Florida had its first NBA franchise, the Miami Floridians, later in their history known as The Floridians, played in the American Basketball Association (ABA) from 1968 through 1972.

 The Miami Heat of the National Basketball Association was formed in 1988 as an expansion team.
-They have won three league championships (in 2006, 2012 and 2013), plus six conference titles.
+They have won three league championships (in 2006, 2012 and 2013), plus seven conference titles.

 The Orlando Magic began playing in NBA in 1989 as an expansion franchise.
 They have won the Eastern Conference championships in 1995 and 2009.

 In 2020, the NBA decided to finish the delayed NBA season in a bubble in the ESPN Wide World of Sports in Orlando, Florida.
 All of the teams relocated to Walt Disney World and played their games there.

-Due to the travel restrictions derived from the COVID-19 Pandemic, the Toronto Raptors temporarily relocated to Tampa, playing their home games at Amalie Arena.
+Due to the travel restrictions derived from the COVID-19 pandemic, the Toronto Raptors temporarily relocated to Tampa, playing their home games at Amalie Arena.

 Florida also had two WNBA teams: the Orlando Miracle (1999-2002) and Miami Sol (2000-2002).